 Similar to Foap, contributors can earn money using the same two methods.

 - 1. Requests and Challenges: Like the ‘missions' Foap sets up, businesses and brands post requests with a brief description, and photographers worldwide can make submissions that meet that criteria.
 Getting a photo selected can result in earning 70% of the photo's sale.

 - 2. The Marketplace: Contributors can earn 50% of the sale of each picture.
 Contributors that move to higher levels can collect more points as their photos receive nominations.
 Levels give photographers access to other app features such as invitations to requests, direct commissions, and more exposure.
 Contributors can also sell from a personal portfolio or directly in the stock photography marketplace.

 Etsy is a giant e-commerce marketplace, receiving millions of visitors every day.
-Etsy isn't a typical microstock agency.
-However, it's still an excellent option for photographers.
+Etsy isn't a typical microstock agency, but it's still an excellent option for photographers.
 Users of the Etsy app can set up their page or storefront and upload their photos.

 Etsy charges for the use of the platform, including a flat rate charge of 0.20 USD per listing, and Etsy collects 5% of the total item cost.
 Photos require keywords, thumbnails, and descriptions as well.
 With all the potential exposure users can get on Etsy, it's worth setting up a shop on this platform.

 Crestock is another photo selling app that is great for creators.
 Crestock is an easy platform to navigate, and pictures can be uploaded individually or in bulk by using FTP.
 New contributors are restricted to uploading ten weekly images and will be adjusted over time as approval rating increases.